bowers-illinois-edu/generalization/Manuscript/explanation_generalization_decision.md

 own city?
 If those 5 were all the same basically, then it would be just like one big study of a dissimilar city: bigger study is better for sure.
 If those 5 differed from the focal city but also from each other, is this better information?
 (I think so.)
-Would "statisticall signiciant" in all of those cities warrant action in the focal city?
+Would "statistically significant" in all of those cities warrant action in the focal city?
 Maybe.
 Unless there are some key moderators that differ: maybe the causal mechanism only functions well under certain circumstances --- say, if there is no civil war in the city; or the